Women’s strike should be a wake-up call for Swiss companies

 Swiss women protested en masse on June 14 calling for equal treatment in the workplace and beyond.
-Allzyon Zimmermann argues that a fairer workforce is good for business and shares what companies can do to help close the gender gap.
+Allyson Zimmermann argues that a fairer workforce is good for business and shares what companies can do to help close the gender gap.
 As the Europe Executive Director of Catalyst, she provides guidance on creating workplaces that work for women.

 Swiss women confront many barriers in the workplace.
 Challenges include a school system generally not designed for working families and a high part-time working culture, forcing many women on to the "mummy track".